Adrian-Swifter/Peezer-peestream-timer/README.md

 Your privacy is important to us:

 - Peezer.io does not store any recordings.
-All processing is done in real-time.
+All processing is done in real time.
 - No personal data is collected or required to use the app.

 ## Contributing

 We welcome contributions from the community, whether it's in the form of feature requests, bug reports, or code contributions.
-Please visit our [GitHub repository](https://github.com/peezer-io) to see how you can contribute.

 ## License